learn-the-web/topics/the-open-web.md

 Every website relies on open source code, open technologies, and as web designers we strive to keep all our knowledge completely open and transparent.

-**The source code for every website is always visible through developer tools: all their HTML, CSS, and Javascript.**
+**The source code for every website is always visible through developer tools: all their HTML, CSS, and JavaScript.**

 **Links**